Diwali Festival | Dipawali | Lakshmi Puja | Diwali 2024

 Diwali, also known as Dipawali, is one of the most important, biggest, and brightest festivals in Hindu culture.
 The word Diwali means “a row of lights” (deep = light, avali = row), and it’s celebrated with five days of joyous festivities that illuminate the entire country.
 According to the Hindu calendar, Diwali begins on Dhanteras (13th lunar day of the dark fortnight in the month of Ashwin) and ends on Bhai Dooj (2nd lunar day of the bright fortnight in the month of Kartik).
 In the English calendar, Diwali typically falls between mid-October and mid-November.

-Diwali 2024 Date | 5 Days Diwali Festival 2024 | Diwali Lakshmi Puja 2024
+Diwali 2025 Date | 5 Days Diwali Festival 2025 | Diwali Lakshmi Puja 2025

-Five Days of Diwali Celebration in 2024:
+Five Days of Diwali Celebration in 2025:

-- Wednesday, 30th October – Kali Chaudash
+- Sunday, 19th October – Kali Chaudas, Hanuman Puja

-- Thursday, 31st October – Diwali
+- Tuesday, 21st October – Diwali Snan, Diwali Devpuja

-Diwali Lakshmi Puja Muhurat 2024 – Auspicious Timing
+Diwali Lakshmi Puja Muhurat 2025 – Auspicious Timing

 Special Recommendations for Diwali Puja